Vasectomy

 • Most men are able to return to work and other normal activities within a few days after the procedure.

 • It is important to use another form of birth control until your doctor confirms that the vasectomy has been successful in blocking the passage of sperm.
-This is typically confirmed through a one or a series of semen analyses.
+This is typically confirmed through a one or a series of semen analyses showing no sperm or hardly any viable sperm in the analysis.

 You can read more reliable, up-to-date and factual health information about a wide range of urological conditions here.